Ultimate Beef Wellington

 2 egg yolks, for egg wash

 If your puff pastry is frozen, thaw overnight in the fridge.
-If it's not made yet, follow the recipe instructions to make it.
+If opting for homemade and it's not made yet, follow the recipe instructions to make it.

-Chop mushrooms as finely as possible so it resembles coarse breadcrumbs and mix with chopped parsley and garlic.
-Fry the mushroom duxelle mixture in butter on medium heat for about 10 mins, or until brown and all excess moisture has evaporated and its starts browning slightly.
+Chop mushrooms as finely as possible and mix with chopped parsley and garlic.
+Fry the mushroom duxelle mixture in butter on medium heat for about 10-15 mins, or until brown and all excess moisture has evaporated and its starts browning slightly.
 Set aside to cool.

 Place plastic wrap down on a work surface, overlapping, and cover with prosciutto so that’s big enough to cover the whole tenderloin.
-Spread the duxelles evenly and thinly over the prosciutto.
+Spread the cooled duxelles evenly and thinly over the prosciutto.
 Season with pepper and sit the seared fillet on top.
 Use the cling film to draw the prosciutto around the fillet, then roll it into a sausage shape, twisting the ends to tighten it nitly.
-Refrigerate while you work on the pastry.
+Refrigerate for a couple of hours, or overnight.

 Dust your work surface with flour.
 Roll out the puff pastry as a long rectangle, big enough to fully cover the beef.
 Un-wrap the beef and place on top of the pastry.
 Brush the edges of the pastry with egg wash, then tightly roll.
 Trim the pastry and brush all over with the egg wash.
 To make the optional pattern shown in the photo, you'll need a lattice pastry cutter.
 Roll out the extra pastry, roll the lattice pastry cutter over it and place it over the assembled wellington.
-Refrigerate uncovered for at least 30 minutes, or overnight.
+Refrigerate uncovered for at least 30 minutes.

-I find it easier to start 2 days before eating it, so that each step is reasonably quick and easy, with enough resting time in between.
+I find it easier to start the day before eating it, so that each step is reasonably quick and easy, with enough resting time in between.
 I also always prefer to get as much done as possible ahead of time, so that I only need to bake it and work on the trimmings on the day when entertaining.